|Value||Eligibility||Open date||Close date|

 b.
 Funding is provided by the Faculty of Science during candidature in the Bachelor of Science.

 a.
-Applicants must identify as Aboriginal or Torres Strait Islander as defined in the University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015 and received their offer of admission through the Gadigal Entry Program.
+Applicants must identify as Aboriginal or Torres Strait Islander as defined in the University of Sydney’s Confirmation of Aboriginal and Torres Strait Islander Identity Policy 2015.

 b.
 The Scholarship is offered subject to the applicant having completed the NSW Higher School Certificate (HSC) or equivalent in the prior year and being currently enrolled full-time in a Bachelor of Science/Doctor of Medicine (BSc/MD) within the Faculty of Science at the University of Sydney.